-Peter Stokes wrote the story about his war with Grandpa because (A) he liked to use his dad's typewriter, (B) he wanted to give it to Grandpa as a gift, (C) his fifth grade English teacher asked the class to write a story about something important that happened to them.
+- Peter Stokes wrote the story about his war with Grandpa because (A) he liked to use his dad's typewriter, (B) he wanted to give it to Grandpa as a gift, (C) his fifth grade English teacher asked the class to write a story about something important that happened to them.
 2. Grandpa and Grandma had been living in (A) California, (B) New Mexico, (C) Florida.
 3. Grandpa decided to move in with Peter's family because (A) he missed his grandchildren, (B) Grandma died, (C) he needed to be in a warmer climate.
 Peter's sister, Jennifer, (A) had never met Grandpa Jack, (B) knew Grandpa was coming to live with them before Peter did, (C) wanted to move into the upstairs guest room.
-Grandpa Jack could not live in the guest room because (A) he had a bad 5. leg that would make it difficult for him to climb the stairs, (B) his furniture was too large to fit in the small room, (C) Peter's parents were planning to convert the area into a special room for Jennifer.
-Which of the following was not true of Peter's room?
-(A) It was smaller than 6. the guest room.
-(B) He had lived in it his whole life.
-(C) It was not scary.
+Grandpa Jack could not live in the guest room because (A) he had a bad 5. leg that would make it difficult for him to climb the stairs, (B) his furniture was too large to fit in the small room, (C) Peter's parents were planning to convert the area into a special room for Jennifer. - 7.
 Which of the following was not true of the guest room?
-It (A) was up three 7. flights of stairs, (B) was scary, (C) had a large bathroom.
+It (A) was up three flights of stairs, (B) was scary, (C) had a large bathroom.